The Broad Center at Yale SOM Announces Inaugural Cohort of Fellowship for Public Education Leadership

 As the superintendent of the Napa Valley Unified School District, Dr. Rosanna Mucetti has led systemic reforms and large-scale organizational improvements anchored in a comprehensive, equity focused strategic action plan that is closing the opportunity gap for historically marginalized students.
 Under her leadership, the district has attained fiscal stabilization, eliminated the digital divide, increased access to college readiness activities, launched literacy efforts, and integrated a comprehensive assessment system focused on tracking student progress and programmatic impact.

-Driven by the belief that education has the power to be the true equalizer in our country, Kinnari Patel-Smyth, Executive Director of KIPP Metro Atlanta Schools, has led the organization’s growth to serve over 5,000 students across 11 schools and will reach 7,000 students in the next few years.
+Driven by the belief that education has the power to be the true equalizer in our country, in 2021, Kinnari Patel-Smyth joined the KIPP Foundation leadership team as President.
+Previously as Executive Director of KIPP Metro Atlanta Schools, Kinnari led the organization’s growth to serve over 5,000 students across 11 schools and will reach 7,000 students in the next few years.
 Kinnari is deeply committed to creating a culture of continuous improvement and fosters a sense of belonging for all community members.
-In 2021, Kinnari will join the KIPP Foundation leadership team as President.

 Superintendent, Joliet Public Schools District 86, Illinois